High Fidelity (film): Plot

-Rob realizes that Laura has started seeing Ian, their former upstairs neighbor and lifestyle guru.
+Rob realizes that Laura has started seeing Ian, a lifestyle guru and their former upstairs neighbor.
 This makes him extremely insecure, and he resorts to stalking until Ian confronts him.
-Rob has a one-night stand with Marie, a singer, who is also getting over a breakup.
+Laura waits for Rob outside of his store when he gets off, and returns to his apartment with him to gather more of her things.
+Rob leaves to give her privacy and has a one-night stand with Marie, a singer who is also getting over a breakup.

 Laura's father, who was fond of Rob, dies.
 Attending the funeral, Rob realizes he has never truly committed to Laura, neglecting both their relationship and his own future in the process.
 Laura, feeling depressed after her father's death, gets back together with Rob.

 Rob meets a music columnist and develops a crush on her.
 While making a mixtape for her, he wonders whether he is simply jumping from one attraction to another.
 In a heartfelt conversation with Laura, Rob acknowledges that other women are mere fantasies, while Laura is his reality, someone he never tires of.
 He proposes to her, and although she thanks him for asking, she encourages him to revisit his passion for DJing.

 Rob publishes an album by Vince and Justin, two teenagers who had previously caused trouble in his store.
 At a celebration for the release of the album organized by Laura, Barry's band performs "Let's Get It On" and are well-received, surprising Rob.
 Rob creates a mixtape for Laura, showing his intent to make her happy.